rangeet/rangeet/README.md

 - 👋 Hi, I’m @rangeet
 - 👀 I’m interested in Data analysis and Machine learning.
     Mainly focused on data pre-processing and creating dashboards/ apply machine learning algorithms
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Deep learning modeling on predictive analysis.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 rangeet/rangeet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.